 The only way to find out if you have an infection is to have a medical examination.

-Most HIV medical tests nowadays are now a quick, painless test.
+Most HIV medical tests nowadays are now quick, painless tests.
 You can get this test done from an authorized medical center in your area.
 Contact the Community Disease Prevention Center for this.

 Knowing the right information here will help protect you and your partner.